 Inventor and mom Wendi Cooper will be the first to tell you: kids with dangling feet while going to the bathroom face a host of issues including pain and discomfort.
 Not to mention that many children experience constipation and without proper toilet posture, this can go from bad to worse.
 From numbness to difficulty pushing and strain, Wendi knew there was a better way and she knew she wanted to help.
 While there are plenty of bathroom footstools out there, this is the first of its kind to fit right up against any toilet and easily tucks away when not in use so it never gets in the way.
 It comes in four different colors and takes up barely any room compared to other clunky stools.
 It is “compact, cool and discreet.”
 Your kiddos can sit with proper toilet posture and relax, every time, just like nature intended.
 Retail price start at $26.99.

-Maya Shalev, founder of Elli & Nooli is a problem solver.
+Maya Shalev, founder of Grabease is a problem solver.
 As a busy lawyer, mediator and mother of three, she experienced all of the typical frustrations of parenting, including watching her little one repeatedly not be able to hold on to the spoon when trying to self-feed.
-And so, she invented a better product: Grabease ($9.99-$14.99), available on Amazon.
+So, she invented a better product: grabease utensils ($14.95), available on Amazon.
 These adorable fork and spoon sets are squat enough that tiny hands can grasp and control with ease, plus they are safer than regular "toddler" flatware: the handle is ergonomically designed and there's a choke barrier.
 It comes in four colors (dark gray, teal, orange and white) and you can even grab a handy carrying pouch that tucks into your diaper bag or purse.
 The best part?
 It helps them develop motor skills right before your eyes.
 BPA free.
-Elli & Nooli also sell the PadiBlanket, a swaddle-like blanket that fits into a car seat (with holes for the straps) and the RecordablePal, an adorable plush owl you can record into which plays for up to 30 minutes and helps sooth littles back to sleep.
+Grabease also recently launched a 2 in 1 silicone spoon + teether, a double-sided toothbrush that helps helps with baby and toddler oral care and an all-over bib that helps to make the dinner mess less stressful.

 Library Lifestyle: Savor Keepsake Box